Cuis-Smalltalk/Cuis6-2/README.md

 The easiest way to download and run Cuis is to download the [Zip file](https://codeload.github.com/Cuis-Smalltalk/Cuis6-2/zip/refs/heads/main).
 Double click on it to unzip, then run the appropriate start script (RunCuisOnWindows.bat, RunCuisOnLinux.sh, CuisVM.app).

 To start Cuis on a Mac from Terminal, run RunCuisOnMac.sh.

+Note: On Mac you'll likely need to open a Terminal on the Cuis folder, and run ./unquarantine.sh .
+This is needed for macOS not to consider running Cuis risky.